Emulated Sensors and Features

 Activate the widget by clicking On.
 Genymotion Desktop tries to detect any connected Android device.

 Select your device from the Available devices drop-down list and click Start.

 If the device is connected to ADB and not visible in the list, restart the widget.

 - Enable preview: enables previewing your Genymotion Desktop screen on your physical device.

 - Enable touch screen: allows your physical device to send touch events to Genymotion Desktop.

 - Enable accelerometer: allows your physical device to send accelerometer events to Genymotion Desktop.

 The Remote control widget automatically stops when you disconnect your device.

-The Identifiers widget shows Device ID and Android ID numbers.
-You can view and edit these values at any time, without having to reboot your virtual device.
+The Identifiers widget shows Android ID and Device ID numbers.
+You can view and edit these values at any time, without having to reboot your virtual device: